 General concepts: Some conventions that guarantee ETC systematization, such as typesetting, fonts, and copywriting.

 We work with engineers to transform design patterns into reusable code that maximizes your productivity and communication efficiency.

 Ant Design Pro: Out-of-the-box solution with 20+ templates and 10+ business components

-Ant Design Components: Ant Design's React implementation is a global component library with 50+ base components
+Ant Design Components: Ant Design's React UI library is a global component library with 50+ base components

 Ant Design Library: Axure resource packs are included with the code to make your prototype look like a visual draft, including templates, components, and more.